 Cardiopulmonary Exercise Testing (CPET)

-• Assessing contribution of cardiac or respiratory causes to incapacity
+Assessing the contribution of cardiac or respiratory causes to incapacity

-A comprehensive report and conclusion will be provided to referring practitioner.
+A comprehensive report and conclusion will be provided to the referring practitioner.

 Please note: Patients with known cardiac disease, who are at risk of cardiac events when exercising at maximum capacity, may not be able to undertake this test.